Ian Healy: World records

-Forlorn farewell
+Anticlimactic farewell

 After four months off, the Australian team toured Sri Lanka in August and September 1999.
 In the three Tests, Healy made only 25 runs and took four catches.
 The team made a brief visit to Zimbabwe the following month, to play the inaugural Test between the two nations, at Harare.
 Healy made five and took two catches.

 During the lead-up to the 1999–2000 season, the selectors made it clear that they wanted Adam Gilchrist to keep for the Test team as well as the ODI side.
 Initially, Healy requested that he be allowed to play one more season and then retire, which was refused.
 He then asked to play the first Test, scheduled for his home ground at Brisbane, as a farewell.
 This, too, was refused, so he announced his immediate retirement from all forms of the game in a statement released on 28 October 1999.
 In response to the tremendous public farewells afforded to Shane Warne, Glenn McGrath and Justin Langer at the end of the fifth Test at Sydney in 2006–07, Healy called for long-standing players to have their farewells to the game managed more appropriately than his own.